tartley/missile-commander/README.md

   - on collision, kill the missile
   - Detect collisions with the hills
   - Missiles shouldn't collide with each other
-  * Retain the trail, presumably reparenting it to the World?
+  - Retain the trail, reparenting it to the Ground
   * A little explosion?

 * consistent angle representation, remove all the +/-PI/2 offsets.